vvcogo/style-check-html/README.md

 The entry for each suggestion contains the file where the suggestion was found, the original sentence, the reason it was issued, a possible solution, and the pattern triggering the suggestion.
 Additionally, one may remove one entry at time by clicking on the "X" button at the right-side as it is corrected in the text.

-User- or system-wide installation is still available in the original style-check's website (http://www.cs.umd.edu/~nspring/software/style-check-readme.html).
+The step-by-step tutorial on how to install the style-check.rb tool system-wide is still available in the original style-check's website (http://www.cs.umd.edu/~nspring/software/style-check-readme.html).